Woodbine Beach

-Lake Ontario's Woodbine Beach is the largest of the four beaches in the Beaches in Toronto, Ontario, Canada.
-Located along Lake Shore Boulevard at the foot of Woodbine Avenue, it is next to Ashbridge's Bay and Kew-Balmy Beach.
-Woodbine beach is the westernmost beach in the Beaches, and the series of beaches extend east until the RC Harris Water Treatment Plant.
-The beach runs parallel to the boardwalk and the Martin Goodman Trail, and is part of Woodbine Beach Park.
+Woodbine Beach is situated along Toronto waterfront's with Lake Ontario and is the largest beach in Toronto.
+It is located in the Beaches neighbourhood of Toronto, south of Lake Shore Boulevard at the foot of Woodbine Avenue, and is next to Ashbridge's Bay and Kew-Balmy Beach.
+Woodbine Beach, together with Kew Balmy Beach and Balmy Beach Park, formed the eastern shoreline of Old Toronto.

+The beach is part of Woodbine Beach Park, a larger recreational area that features a boardwalk and the Martin Goodman Trail that runs parallel to the shoreline.

 History

 The area around Woodbine Beach was once a cottage community in a similar style to the communities on the Toronto Island, today it is a popular beach.
 Until Lake Shore Boulevard was extended to Woodbine Avenue in the 1950s, Woodbine Beach was not a bathing beach, but rather a wooded area known as 'The Cut'.
 Woodbine Beach and neighbouring Ashbridge's Bay are a popular place to visit to see the fireworks for Victoria Day.
 There are over 90 volleyball courts, and various outdoor leisure activity rentals, such as bicycles, canoes, kayaks, and standup paddle boards.
 Next to the beach is the Donald D. Summerville Outdoor Olympic Pool, an outdoor elevated Olympic-sized swimming pool, overlooking the beach.
 Construction for the pool started in 1961, and it was designed to add temporary scaffolding for the spectator seats in the event Toronto was to ever host the Olympics.
 The Martin Goodman Trail runs along the boardwalk.